-In our post-graduate training programs, we currently have 24 residents in the four years of our residency program and tw fellows in our clinical neurophysiology, neuromuscular, vascular and critical care programs.
+In our post-graduate training programs, we currently have 25 residents in the four years of our residency program.
+In our fellowships we have three fellows in our clinical neurophysiology, one in Vascular Neurology and our first fellows in Dementia and Movement Disorders.
+In July 2018 we will have our first fellow in Epilepsy.
 Our residency program and fellowship programs are fully accredited by the ACGME or the UCNS.

 Richard Dubinsky, MD, MPH, is the neurology residency Program Director, and the faculty have spent a great deal of time in developing a meaningful and well organized training program for our residents.
 Mazen Dimachkie, M.D., is the Program Director for the Clinical Neurophysiology and Neuromuscular Fellowship programs.
 Our clinical neuromuscular fellows spend an equal amount of time becoming experts in electromyography and electroencephalography, along with receiving specialized clinical training in neuromuscular disease and epilepsy.